yarhon/YarhonRouteGuardBundle/README.md

 RouteGuardBundle is a tool to:
 * retrieve authorization rules for a route
 * check if user is authorized to access a route
-* conditionally display links in twig templates depending on authorization rules, avoiding authorization checks duplication both in controller and template.
+* conditionally display links in Twig templates depending on authorization rules, avoiding authorization checks duplication both in controller and template.

 RouteGuard supports authorization rules from: